-Here are 3 key strategies that you can implement to protect data loss and strengthen data security:
+Here are 3 key strategies that you can implement to protect data loss and strengthen data security are:

 - Implement a solution with a long term foresight

-It is important to select a security plan or solution which is suitable for the long term.
+It is important to select a security plan or solution which is suitable for a long term.
 Protection and retention of data for an extended period of time is significant for business use.

 In Ms Office 365, a retention period of 3-months is made available for any data that is lost or deleted.
 This makes on the point recovery and restoration quite difficult.

 To cover up this shortcoming, it is advisable to invest in a data retention solution that is long-term.
 This can help to restore and recover data and all that might be lost over an extended period of time.

 When using Office 365, a complete autonomy is rendered to the user for the process of data protection.
 This includes critical threats such as phishing attacks, bugs, ransomware and other cyber attacks that your system can be subject to.